obsidian-java/obsidian/README.md

 # TODOS:

 1. some of the Scala v2 codes are still inline, e.g. we should convert sealed traits and their case classes extension to Scala 3 enum.
-2. port the obfuscation pipeline from Main.scala into a library package, and expose the function call.
+2. port the obfuscation pipeline from Main.scala into a library package, and expose the function call. (partially done)
 3. look into building wrapper as a VS code extension.
     1. e.g. https://github.com/pme123/vscode-scalajs-hello
     2. do we need to cross build both obsidian and scalangj for both scala JVM and scala.js?